luiz-mo/luiz-mo/README.md

 ## Hi there 👋

-My name is Luiz Guilherme de Souza Mo and i´m currently on first semester of Computer Science at Federal University of Paraná.
+My name is Luiz Guilherme de Souza Mo and i´m currently on the second semester of Computer Science at Federal University of Paraná.

-I’m currently learning HMTL and CSS
+I’m currently learning HMTL,CSS and C.

 <hr>